 Who will benefit most?

 - Beneficiaries eligible for Structural Funds, the Cohesion Fund, CEF and IPA III, managing authorities, intermediate bodies, auditors and consulting companies;

 - Other actors involved in EU funding programmes and projects.

-The fee includes documentation, three lunches, one dinner, refreshments and a walking sightseeing tour.
+The fee includes documentation, three lunches, one dinner and refreshments.
 After the event, a certificate of participation will be handed out and participants will be given access to the digital version of the event documents.
 Accommodation and travel costs are at the expense of the participants or their administration.

 EIPA offers a 10% discount to all civil servants working for one of EIPA’s supporting countries, and civil servants working for an EU institution, body or agency.